-BNP Paribas Fortis' structured credit portfolio amounts to \in 18.5 billion.
+BNP Paribas Fortis' structured credit portfolio amounts to $\notin 18.5$ billion.
 This portfolio carries a guarantee by the Belgian State on the second level of loss.
-Beyond a first tranche of final loss, against the notional value of \in 3.5 billion largely provisioned in the purchase accounting, the Belgian State guarantees on demand a second loss tranche of up to \in 1.5 billion.
+Beyond a first tranche of final loss, against the notional value of $\notin 3.5$ billion largely provisioned in the purchase accounting, the Belgian State guarantees on demand a second loss tranche of up to $\notin 1.5$ billion.

-CIB Fixed Income is responsible for monitoring and managing the portfolio of ABS (either held or covered by CDOs), which represented a total of \in 4.8 billion of ABS at December 31, 2009 compared with \in 5.9 billion at December 31, 2008.
-It also manages liquidity facilities granted by banking syndicates to ABCP conduits managed by a number of major international industrial groups - clients of BNP Paribas - representing a total of \in 0.5 billion at December 31, 2009 compared with \in 1.3 billion at December 31, 2008.
+CIB Fixed Income is responsible for monitoring and managing the portfolio of ABS (either held or covered by CDOs), which represented a total of \notin 4.8 billion of ABS at December 31, 2009 compared with \notin 5.9 billion at December 31, 2008.
+It also manages liquidity facilities granted by banking syndicates to ABCP conduits managed by a number of major international industrial groups - clients of BNP Paribas - representing a total of \notin 0.5 billion at December 31, 2009 compared with \notin 1.3 billion at December 31, 2008.

 CIB Loan and Portfolio Management (LPM) did not conduct any new transactions during 2009.
-At December 31, 2009, the portfolio managed by LPM had decreased to €79 million from €148 million at December 31, 2008 following the sale of some programs.
+At December 31, 2009, the portfolio managed by LPM had decreased to \notin 79 million from \notin 148 million at December 31, 2008 following the sale of some programs.